 The effectiveness of the CSC will initially be reviewed two years after the first meeting of the CSC; and then every three years thereafter.
 The method of review will be determined by the ccNSO and GNSO.

-Annex A: Comparison Original vs Amended Charter CSC
+Annex A: Comparison Original vs Amended Charter CSC (TO BE UPDATED)

-Charter of the Customer Standing Committee (CSC)
+Amended Charter of the Customer Standing Committee (CSC)

+Final Draft

 Mission

 The Customer Standing Committee (CSC) has been established to perform the operational oversight previously performed by the U.S. Department of Commerce’s National Telecommunications and Information Administration (NTIA) as it relates to the monitoring of performance of the IANA naming function.
-This transfer of responsibilities took effect on [date].
+This transfer of responsibilities took effect on October 1, 2016.

 The mission of the CSC is to ensure continued satisfactory performance of the IANA function for the direct customers of the naming services.
-The primary customers of the naming services are top-level domain registry operators, but also include root server operators and other non-root zone functions.
+The direct customers of the naming services are top-level domain registry operators, but also include root server operators and other non-root zone functions.

-The mission will be achieved through regular monitoring by the CSC of the performance of the IANA naming function against agreed service level targets and through mechanisms to engage with the IANA Functions Operator to remedy identified areas of concern.
+The mission will be achieved through regular monitoring by the CSC of the performance of the IANA naming function against agreed service levels and through mechanisms to engage with the IANA Functions Operator to remedy identified areas of concern, including but not limited to the Remedial Action Procedures.

-The CSC is not mandated to initiate a change in the IANA Functions Operator via a Special IANA Function Review, but could escalate a failure to correct an identified deficiency to the ccNSO and GNSO, which might then decide to take further action using agreed consultation and escalation processes, which may include a Special IANA Function Review.
+The CSC is not authorised to initiate a change in the IANA Functions Operator via a Special IANA Function Review, but could escalate a failure to correct an identified deficiency to the ccNSO and GNSO Councils, who might then decide to take further action using agreed consultation and escalation processes, which may include a Special IANA Function Review.

+The CSC will be the primary interface between the IANA Naming Functions Operator, currently PTI, and its customers.
+Should PTI cease to be the IANA Naming Functions Operator, there should be an obligation on successor operators to work with the CSC to ensure satisfactory performance of the IANA naming functions.

 Scope of Responsibilities

-The CSC is authorized to monitor the performance of the IANA naming function against agreed service level targets on a regular basis.
+The CSC monitors the performance of the IANA naming function against agreed service levels on a monthly basis.

-The CSC will analyse reports provided by the IANA Functions Operator on a monthly basis and publish their findings.
+The CSC will analyze reports provided by the IANA Functions Operator and publish their findings on a monthly basis.

+Where performance issues have been identified, the CSC will work with the IANA Functions Operator to understand the reasons for the failure and agree a plan for resolution.

+The CSC or the IANA Functions Operator can request a review or change to service level/s.

+The CSC, in consultation with the IANA Functions Operator, will develop procedures for changing service level/s including the removal of existing service levels or the inclusion of new service levels.
+These procedures will be commensurate with the type of the service level change being proposed.
+Informing the registry operators about proposed changes shall always be required; however, the type of service level change will determine whether it is necessary to conduct a community-wide consultation.
+The procedures may be updated from time to time, and will only become effective after publication of the process on the CSC webpage, and after informing the ccNSO Council and RySG, the direct customers.

-The CSC is authorized to undertake remedial action to address poor performance in accordance with the Remedial Action Procedures (see illustrative procedures at the end of this Annex).
-The Remedial Action Procedures are to be developed and agreed to by the CSC and the IANA Functions Operator post-transition, once the CSC is formed.
+The CSC is authorized to undertake remedial action to address performance issues in accordance with the Remedial Action Procedures.

-In the event performance issues are not remedied to the satisfaction of the CSC, despite good- faith attempts to do so, the CSC is authorized to escalate the performance issues to the ccNSO and GNSO for consideration.
+In the event performance issues are not remedied to the satisfaction of the CSC, despite good- faith attempts to do so, and following the agreed escalation processes contained in the RAP, the CSC is authorized to escalate the performance issues to the ccNSO and GNSO Councils for consideration.